thindil/hunter/CONTRIBUTING.md

 format for documentation headers.

 2-9 - Documentation.
 For all available options, please refer to ROBODoc documentation.
-Hunter uses `-- ` for start all documenation lines.
+Hunter uses `-- ` for start all documentation lines.

 10 - Source code of item.